-NERA is supporting Flinders University and industry partners to develop a better understanding of the radiological impacts of uranium mining on flora and fauna in Australia's arid environments.
+NERA is supporting Flinders University and industry partners to develop a better understanding of the radiological impacts of mining on flora and fauna in Australia's arid environments.

-This project aims to expand fundamental knowledge surrounding the radiological impacts of uranium mining by developing a set of concentration ratios, which may then be used for determining radiological impact to non-human species in Australia's arid zone environments.
+This project aims to expand fundamental knowledge surrounding the radiological impacts of mining by developing a set of concentration ratios, which may then be used for determining radiological impact to non-human species in Australia's arid zone environments.

 Currently, radiological impact models for non-human species rely heavily on northern hemisphere data sets, which creates some confusion in communicating the potential impact of relevant Australian proposals.
 With a goal of ensuring that the international assessment methods can use actual Australian data, the expanded national database and concentration ratios generated by this project will improve the relevance and understanding of these models.

 In addition, decisions made by operators and regulatory authorities will be based on more relevant local information and inform more accurate decision making.
 The project will build radiation management skills and knowledge for the future workforce in the mining industry by supporting several new research opportunities for honours, masters and postgraduate positions.

 Current Status: Contracts have been signed and project has commenced

 Start: June 2018

 Total Project Cost: $467,000